deeeelin/idkgit/README.md

 # idkgit

-idkgit is a tool that allows users of macOS/Linux to conveniently do git actions to thier projects.
+idkgit is a tool that allows users with bash shell to conveniently do git actions to thier projects.

 ## Requirements

 Before you begin, ensure you have met the following requirements:

-* You have a device that is able to execute bash scripts
+* You have a device (recommended using mac) that is able to execute bash scripts
 * You have read the instructions for using idkgit

 ## How to install idkgit